-After the flood waters began to recede, and daylight made some assessment possible, the influx of evacuated persons and voluntary relief workers into the area became a significant problem.
+After the flood waters began to recede and daylight made some assessment possible, the influx of evacuated persons and voluntary relief workers into the area became a significant problem.
 Police and National Guard personnel tried as best they could to enforce the security perimeters around the flood damaged area.
-Persons were permitted into this area if they could show proof that they were residents or volunteer relief people equipped to aid in the rehabilitation operations.
+Persons were permitted into it if they could show proof that they were residents or volunteer relief people equippped to aid in the rehabilitation operations.
 In general, proof was in the form of a driver's license or a convincing argument for security personnel.
-One of the problems was that in many cases personnel were not familiar with the area or its residents.

 Thirdly, information concerning the expected flood was sparse and contradictory.
 The police were warned fairly early, but then had difficulty in securing further information and confirmation.
 The fire department was not advised of the danger until an hour and a half after the police learned of it.
 After the initial warnings were received, both organizations had access to a great variety of reports and warnings, but much of this was inaccurate and unreliable, e.g., at 2:30 a.m., Thursday, a warning of another crest was aired by the Colorado State Police.
-By the time the Littleton CD director, who was at the time inspecting flood damage upstream from Littleton, was able to inform the Littleton authorities that the report was unfounded, both police and fire departments had started to evacuate additional areas and the city was preparing for another onslaught.
+By the time the Littleton CD director, who was at the time inspecting flood damage upstrea. from Littleton, was able to inform the Littleton authorities that the report was unfounded, both police and fire departments had started to evacuate additional areas and the city was preparing for another onslaught.

-A fourth interesting factor was that the civil defense director had directed a "mock flood" similation one year before.
-Police, fire, public works, and other city officials participated in this exercise, and all cited it as structuring their actions in the real flood.
-The mechanics of the evacuation were taken directly from the practice (a real division between fire and police, perimeter control, etc.); the use of the fire station as an emergency operations center; coordination of fire, police, civil defense, and city manager's office; all followed the basic plan worked out a year before.
-While no fully written plan was disseminated to all divisions of the city government, strategically positioned people in each department were aware of the general plan of action, and it was seen as a guide, rather than a hard-and-fast plan of detailed activity.
+A fourth interesting thing about Littleton was the fact that the civil defense director had directed a "moch flood" chaulation one year before the floods actually hit.
+Police, fire, public works, and other city officials patticipated in this exercise, and all cited it as structuring their actions in the real flood.
+The mechanics of the evacuation were taken directly from the practice (a real division between fire and police, perimter control, etc.); the use of the fire station as an emergency operations center; coordination of fire, police, civil defense, and city manager's office; all followed the basic plan worked out a year before.
+Thile no fully written plan was disseninated to all divisions of the city government, strategically positioned people in each department were aware of the general plan of action, and it was seen as a guide, rather than a hard-and-fast plan of detailed activity.